mrsrmn/RedditEasy/docs/source/func.rst

   User() / AsyncUser()

+This class is for getting posts from a user

 * Parameter: user (str) - The name of the user
 * Parameter: client_id (str, Optional) - Your client ID
 * Parameter: client_secret (str, Optional) - Your client secret